csmith1188/spaceelvesonjetbikes/newgoals.md

 #########   ########          ###        ########### ###    ###  ########     ###
 -->

-- two controllers cannot be detected at once
-- for honor countdown and end game (bo5?)
-- janky menus (better menu handling)
 - For Speed
 - high scores
 - music
 - graphics
 - ship

+- all players in one list
+- janky menus (better menu handling)
+- for honor countdown and best of 5
 - ISO draw
 - A* pathing
 - Gamepad and touch screen buttons